So, finally an entry that isn’t about Avatar: The Last Airbender or The Vampire Diaries.

 Duke, behind him, echoes “Hello Samantha” in a suggestive manner.

 Again, Sarge is the one to shut down the horny soldier.
 And quickly.
-John is either too preoccupied to be thinking about what the other guys are doing, or he’s too slow to the draw, or he doesn’t have the authority to stop them.
+John is either too preoccupied to be thinking about what the other guys are doing, or he’s too slow to the draw, or he doesn’t have the authority to give them an order.
 I’m sure he doesn’t appreciate them showing an unwholesome interest in Sam, but I suppose it would be very awkward (possibly hypocritical?) to come off as the protective brother in this situation.
 Plus, Sam can totally handle herself.

 If John’s intention is to keep her safe, that’s sweet, and it’s what I prefer.
 But his tone is contemptuous.
 She’s a “passenger” because she’s unnecessary and burdensome.
 She can’t fight, she can’t even defend herself.
 In fact, John seems to delight in implying that she’s useless baggage.